TIBHannover/lc-open-refine/_episodes/04-faceting-and-filtering.md

 ## Amending data through facets
 If you create a text facet you can edit the values in the facet to change the value for several records at the same time.
 To do this, simply mouse-over the value you want to edit and click the 'edit' option that appears.

-This approach is useful in relatively small facets where you might have small variations through punctuation or typing errors etc. For example, a column that should contain only terms from a small restricted list such as days of the week or months of the year.
+This approach is useful in relatively small facets where you might have obvious variations, such as misplaced punctuation, typing errors, differing abbreviations, etc. For example, a column that should contain only terms from a small restricted list such as days of the week or months of the year.

 The list of values in the facet will update as you make edits.